-AP U.S. History since 1877, 11th grade
+AP U.S. History 11

-Prerequisite: Advanced U.S. History to 1877 or instructor approval
+Prerequisite: Advanced U.S. History 10 GPA Weighted Credit: 1.0

 This course is taught at the college level and is designed to provide students with analytic skills and factual knowledge necessary to deal critically with the problems and materials in United States history.
 Outside reading and extensive writing are required.
 Document-based essay questions will be a focus of testing to prepare the student for the AP Exam, which is required for each student in the class and offered in May.
-Students enrolled in AP courses will receive an additional 1.0 quality point per course.
 A \$20 fee is required in all AP courses.